Authentic Wins Kentucky Derby; Baffert Notches 6th Victory

 The field of 15 horses was the smallest since 1998.

-Max Player was fourth, followed by Storm the Court, Enforceable, Ny Traffic and Necker Island, Major Fed, Sole Volante, Winning Impression, Money Moves, Attachment Rate and South Bend.
+Honor A. P. was fourth, followed by Max Player, Storm the Court, Enforceable, Ny Traffic, Necker Island, Major Fed, Sole Volante, Winning Impression, Money Moves, Attachment Rate and South Bend.

-Note: This story has been corrected to show that Honor A. P., not Max Player, finished fourth.
-Max Player was fifth.